3 Ways To Make A Sling For Your Arm - WikiHow

 PDF download Download Article

 1. Step 1 Improvised slings are not as good as professionally-designed slings.
 1 Improvised slings are not as good as professionally-designed slings.
 Modern slings are much more comfortable, ergonomic, and protective than what most individuals can craft.
-However, arm injuries can happen and you may have to improvise.
-If you are injured in the wilderness while on a camping trip, if may be impossible to obtain cloth to make the sling above.
+However, arm injuries can happen, and you may have to improvise.
+If you are injured in the wilderness while on a camping trip, it may be impossible to obtain cloth to make the sling above.
 It is certainly better than no sling at all.

 • Try to adjust the length of the garment's sleeves that your knot allows to hang so that your arm can hang at a roughly 90-degree angle (horizontal to the ground).